changswap/changswap-document/products/prediction/prediction-guide.md

 ![](<../../.gitbook/assets/image (61).png>)

 3\.
-A new window will appear showing the amount of BNB you can collect with a **Confirm** button.
+A new window will appear showing the amount of KUB you can collect with a **Confirm** button.
 Click the button and confirm the action in your wallet.

 ![](<../../.gitbook/assets/image (52).png>)

-Your BNB winnings will now be in your wallet.
+Your KUB winnings will now be in your wallet.

 ## Viewing historic profit and loss data